 To Sous is Divine

-Being a sous chef is nothing short of exciting for culinary professionals who love the business.
 Rafael Gonzalez, a sous chef from Miami, FL, gained important experience in New York before recently moving to Canada.
-He calls working with the top ingredients and top industry professionals "astonishing," and he loves New York for this reason.
-It's been great for his career.
+He calls the ingredients and professionals he works with "astonishing," and says that he loves New York for this reason.
 "It just doesn't get better than this."

 Gonzalez enjoyed the auspicious post of sous chef at The Pierre in The Pierre Hotel New York, a Four Seasons hotel.
 There he was discovered by a prominent restaurant manager, who moved him to a Four Seasons Hotel in Vancouver and up the food ladder from sous to executive chef.

-The sky's the limit for those willing to roll up their sleeves and become a sous chef.
+The sky's the limit for those willing to roll up their sleeves as a sous chef.
 With education, experience, and ambition, a prosperous culinary career awaits those chefs who have the drive to succeed.